 - Price: Check the latest price here

-This is not exactly an external hard drive, but it carries the same function as my WD 12TB My Book Desktop drive.
+This is not exactly an external hard drive, but it has the same function as my WD 12TB My Book Desktop drive.
 You can treat it as a DIY external hard drive.

 Best Extension to Internal Hard Drives